Josephrp/DataTonic/README.md

 -------------------
 -----------------
 ---
-//*DRAFT For the GEMINI Hackathon - Jon//
+//*DRAFT Fluff For the GEMINI Hackathon Presentation - Jon//
 ### Project Name: DataTonic - Enabling Consultants of All Kinds to Reach Beyond Their Full Potential.
 ### Objective: To augment strategy consultants using an AI-driven approach.
 ### Event: Developed exclusively for the Gemini AI Hackathon, for now.